 Artist’s books are a genre of artwork that use the form or concept of a book as inspiration: Printed Matter has more on this.
-This artwork is a durational performance that runs an experiment in artworld sustainability mechanisms while critiquing its own medium by aiming to only invest in equities that help build ethical city futures.
+Running a book is a durational performance that runs an experiment in artworld sustainability mechanisms while critiquing its own medium by aiming to only invest in equities that help build ethical city futures.

 The artwork’s title plays on the phrase ‘running a book’ - financial jargon for managing a portfolio of investments, or issuing new equity.
 In this case the artist is running the book, and the book is an artwork and experimental funding model at the same time.